 Cal Student Assistance for Public Health (Cal STAPH) is an official student group at UC Berkeley that provides training and response opportunities to public health graduate students by assisting state and local health departments in California during outbreaks and other public health emergencies.
 The mission of Cal STAPH is to train and deploy students to assist state and local health agencies in responding to urgent and emergency public health threats.
 Through partnerships with health departments in the San Francisco Bay Area, Cal STAPH links students with applied public health experience and departments with needed surge capacity.

-Cal Undergraduate Public Health Coalition (Cal UPHC) was formed in order to provide undergraduate students in the public health major with a professional and supportive network.
+Cal Undergraduate Public Health Coalition (Cal UPHC) was formed in order to provide undergraduate students with a professional and supportive network.
 The group's mission is to help students gain "R.E.A.L." experience in the field of public health through Research, Education, Action, and Leadership.
 Founded in 2003, Cal UPHC is composed of an executive board and four primary committees: International Health, Community Health, Health Policy and Advocacy, and Environmental Health.
-Its members produce The Public Health Advocate.

 Christian Health and Medical Professionals and Students (CHAMPS) aims to foster a community for Christians and for those exploring their faith, to provide a space to explore intersections between faith and health and medicine, and to share opportunities to serve the larger community.
 We welcome all students, staff, and faculty.
 If you have any questions/comments, please feel free to email us!